TrueConf/VideoKiosk/README.md

 Video kiosk is an all-in-one solution designed to bring improved customer service.
-TrueConf offers specialized software that can be easily integrated into existing hardware systems, e.g. ATMs.
+TrueConf offers specialized software [TrueConf Kiosk](https://trueconf.com/products/kiosk.html) that can be easily integrated into existing hardware systems, e.g. ATMs.
 Video kiosk can also be installed as a separate terminal or a video panel.

+TrueConf Kiosk user guide: https://docs.trueconf.com/kiosk/en/

 # TrueConf Kiosk application